A basic overview of the American Revolution

 When the Boston tea party took place, Thomas Gage was the commander of all British troops in North America.
 In his headquarters in Boston, he had four regiments, approximately 4,000 men under his command.
 Commencing the late summer of 1774, Gage started to pursue and suppress every war-like preparation in New England by seizing weapons and gun-powder stores.
 As britannica.com suggests, colonial groups such as Sons Of Liberty uncovered the next moves of the British officials and acted accordingly to stop this from happening and to secure weapon caches around the cities.

 By and by, the colonials have sequestered much vital war material from the British starting from Fort William and Mary.
-Several hundred Americans gathered in front of the fort and stormed it, acquiring a considerable amount of powder and striking the British colours.
+Several hundred Americans gathered in front of the fort and stormed it, acquiring a considerable amount of powder and striking the British colors.
 This incident infuriated the British Officials and they decided to arrest and imprison the principal actors of the congress.

 However, on April 16, Paul Revere rode to Concord to advise the local patriots to secure their military equipment and stores before the British arrived.
 This mid-night ride helped the colonists to gain much more insight into the intentions and plans.
 Therefore, it was later put into a poem by Henry Wadsworth Longfellow.